 Background Information on My Forex Funds

-The defendants, operating under the name “My Forex Funds,” are accused of giving retail consumers the chance to become “professional traders” by utilizing Traders Global’s funds to compete with other “liquidity providers” and splitting any trading proceeds.
-Customers were given the assurance that “we only succeed when you succeed” and that “your success is our business.”
+Operating as “My Forex Funds,” the defendants allegedly offered retail consumers a chance to become “traders” using Traders Global’s funds.
+They competed with other “liquidity providers” and shared any trading proceeds.
+They assured customers, “We only succeed when you succeed,” and emphasized, “Your success is our business.”
 However, in practice, Traders Global—and not a different “liquidity provider”—is the party to the majority of client deals.

 According to the lawsuit, Traders Global’s sales pitch was effective because, since November 2021, more than 135,000 consumers have joined their trading programme and paid a total of $310 million in fees.
-The complaint claims that Kazmi transferred tens of millions of dollars to his personal accounts and used the money from the crime to buy opulent residences and cars.
+The complaint claims that Kazmi transferred tens of millions of dollars to his personal accounts.
+And the funds from the crime he used to buy opulent residences and cars

-The complaint claims that Traders Global actively reduces the likelihood that customers will trade profitably by using pretexts to terminate customer accounts, deceptively assessing commissions that lower customer account equity, covertly employing specialized software to cause customer orders to be executed at worse prices than appeared to the customer at the time an order was sent, and hindering the extremely small number of successful customers to decrease customer traffic.
+The complaint claims that Traders Global actively reduces the likelihood that customers will trade profitably by using pretexts to terminate customer accounts.
+They use specialized software to covertly assess commissions and execute customer orders at worse prices than initially displayed.
+They hinder the extremely small number of successful customers to decrease customer traffic.

 Conclusion